-The SCC- Division of Continuing Education FREE GED Program is "self-paced" and "self–contained."
+The SCC- Division of Continuing Education FREE High School Equivalency Test Preparation Program is "self-paced" and "self–contained."
 Classes are open-entry/open-exit throughout the year.
 Students must be 18 years or older.
 Each student has an individualized educational plan to complete his/her personal requirements.

-The GED tests are used by employers and some schools as evidence that an individual has earned enough knowledge through work experience or recreational experience to compete successfully with people who have graduated from high school.
+The High School Equivalency (GED®/HiSET®)are used by employers and some schools as evidence that an individual has earned enough knowledge through work experience or recreational experience to compete successfully with people who have graduated from high school.

 Classes for the GED® and HiSET® Test: